 Neonatal medicine, or neonatology, is a subspecialty of pediatrics concerned with the care, development, and diseases of newborn infants, particularly those born prematurely or in need of critical care.[1][2]
-Neonatologists are medical doctors who specialize in the medical management of newborns, especially critically ill or premature infants, most often in specialized neonatal intensive care units (NICUs).[2]
-Neonatal care typically involves a multidisciplinary team responsible for providing therapies, performing specialized procedures, coordinating transport of critically ill infants, and supporting families facing complex medical decisions.[3]
-Conditions commonly managed in neonatology include prematurity and its complications, respiratory disorders, neonatal infections, congenital anomalies, and metabolic disorders.[4]
+Neonatologists are medical doctors who specialize in the care of newborns, often working in neonatal intensive care units (NICUs).[2]
+Neonatal care often involves a multidisciplinary team to provide intensive monitoring, respiratory and nutritional support, neonatal resuscitation and transport, and support for families facing complex medical decisions.[3]
+Conditions commonly managed include complications of prematurity, respiratory disorders, neonatal infections, and congenital anomalies.[4]

 The neonatal period is generally defined as the first 28 days of life, during which newborns are especially vulnerable.[4]
-Advances in neonatal medicine such as incubator technology, respiratory support, phototherapy, and pulmonary surfactant therapy have substantially improved survival and outcomes for premature and critically ill infants.[5]
+Advances in neonatal medicine, including incubator technology, mechanical ventilation, phototherapy, and pulmonary surfactant therapy, have contributed to substantially improved survival and outcomes for premature and critically ill infants.[5]
 Modern neonatal care is delivered in a range of settings, including delivery rooms, newborn nurseries, and NICUs.
-Neonatology is also an academic discipline that includes clinical and basic science research, as well as long-term follow-up of infants at risk for developmental complications.[4]
+Neonatology is also an academic discipline that includes clinical and basic science research.[4]
+Ethical and medical-legal issues often involve decisions about life-sustaining treatment, in which parents and clinicians may need to consider expected survival, suffering, and disability.[6]

 Historical developments